By-laws

 2. Component Descriptions.

 • Office of the Dean.
-The Office of the Dean is comprised of the Dean, the Associate Dean, and associated staff.
+The Office of the Dean is comprised of the Dean, the Executive Assistant Dean, and associated staff.
 The Dean represents the College to the Provost and University administration and carries out University-level policies as directed.
 The Dean is responsible for establishing vision and strategy for the College, recommending hires to the Provost and President, and for the College’s administration, including annual and long-term budget plans.
 The Dean coordinates the administration of the College with input from the Dean’s Council and the advisory boards.

 • Dean’s Council.
-The Dean's Council is comprised of the Dean, Associate Dean, appropriate Dean’s office staff, the chairs of the departments, and program directors as defined in Article I. Definitions 2 and 3(above).
+The Dean's Council is comprised of the Dean, Executive Assistant Dean, appropriate Dean’s office staff, the chairs of the departments, and program directors as defined in Article I. Definitions 2 and 3(above).
 The council will advise the Dean and facilitate the development and implementation of the programs of the College.

 • Advisory Boards.
 The Dean, in consultation with the Dean’s Council, shall establish and appoint community advisory boards.
 The purpose of these boards shall be to facilitate input from relevant communities (local, state, national, international) to advise the Dean and faculty in identifying ways in which the College’s instruction, research, service and fund raising goals can be supported.